New Amsterdam Theatre: Nederlander plans

 The New York State Urban Development Corporation (UDC), an agency of the New York state government, had proposed redeveloping the area around a portion of West 42nd Street in 1981.
-Theatrical operator Nederlander Organization tried to buy the New Amsterdam Theatre from Finkelstein in early 1982, before the city and state governments selected developers for the sites, but were unsuccessful.
+Theatrical operator Nederlander Organization tried to buy the New Amsterdam Theatre from Finkelstein in early 1982, before the city and state governments selected developers for the sites, but was unsuccessful.
 The city government selected the Nederlander Organization in April 1982 to operate the New Amsterdam Theatre, and the Nederlanders bought the rights to operate the theater in December 1982.
 The theater was technically owned by the New York City Industrial Development Corporation, which issued $5 million in bonds to finance the acquisition.
-The Nederlanders were responsible for developing the theater and paying off the bonds, as well as $250,000 of annual payments in lieu of taxes.
+The Nederlanders were responsible for developing the theater, paying off the bonds, and making $250,000 in annual payments in lieu of taxes.
 The company planned to redevelop the main auditorium into a 1,700-seat theater and reopen the 700-seat roof theater by 1983.
 If the rest of the 42nd Street Development Project was unsuccessful, the Nederlanders could switch the theater's main entrance to 41st Street.

+Plans for restoration were officially announced in May 1983.
+The $6 million project would use both private and public funding.
 Robert Nederlander of the Nederlander Organization had wanted to continue hosting motion pictures while the redevelopment was underway, but the city government denied his proposal.

-Plans for restoration were officially announced in May 1983.
-Construction was to cost $6 million, using both private and public funding.
 Soon after work began, contractors discovered more structural damage than they had expected, including rotting girders.
 This led the Nederlanders to announce in mid-1983 that the reopening would be delayed indefinitely.
 The production of the musical Carmen, which was supposed to be presented at the roof theater, was relocated as a result.
 The Nederlanders wanted to seal off the roof theater completely, but the city government suggested instead that the National Theater Center be hosted on the roof.
+City officials indicated that they would provide $2.5 million to restore the roof theater and convert it to the National Theater Center, but the city allocated the funds elsewhere in the 1985 city budget.

 The Empire State Development Corporation and New York City Economic Development Corporation purchased the property in 1984.
 The same year, Jerry Weintraub purchased a stake in the operation of the New Amsterdam.
-The city indicated it would provide $2.5 million for the roof theater's restoration, as part of the National Theater Center, but allocated the funds elsewhere in the 1985 city budget.

 The theater's renovation had been planned in conjunction with four new office towers, the development of which had been delayed.
 The renovation was abandoned partway through, the decorations being left exposed to the elements.
 The roof had started leaking, and the interior had water damage.
 Several shows were announced for the rundown theater, all of which were withdrawn.
 After having spent $15 million on renovations, the Nederlanders announced in 1990 that the New Amsterdam's restoration would not be viable "for the next several years" until the four office towers were completed.
 The New York City Opera considered moving to the theater in 1991 but decided against doing so.

 After the Nederlanders fell behind on their payments in 1992, the UDC agreed to take over the theater for $247,000 or $275,000.
 Hardy Holzman Pfeiffer Associates (HHPA) was hired to stabilize the structure.
-By then, chunks of plaster had fallen from the roof and first balcony, and entire sections of the roof theater had fallen apart.
+By then, chunks of plaster had fallen from the roof and mezzanine, and entire sections of the roof theater had fallen apart.
 Bird droppings had appeared all over the floor because there were holes in the roof.
-There were dead cats in the basement, and mushrooms growing through the auditorium floor.
+There were dead cats in the basement, and mushrooms were growing through the auditorium floor.
+A reporter for the Los Angeles Times wrote in 1994 that the theater's "cracking terra-cotta ornaments, faded murals and decayed plaster moldings [form] a depressing metaphor for the decline of Times Square".